Skip to main content

 Key Facts

-3. He served roughly half of the maximum 12‑month detention period permitted under the NSA before being released.
+2. He was held for roughly half of the maximum 12‑month period permitted under the NSA.

-4. The Ministry of Home Affairs revoked his detention on 14 March 2026, citing the need for peace, stability and dialogue.
+3. The Ministry of Home Affairs revoked his detention on 14 March 2026, exercising its powers under the NSA to restore peace in Ladakh.

-6. The National Security Act, 1980 allows preventive detention for up to 12 months and mandates periodic review by the authority.
+7. The NSA (National Security Act, 1980) allows preventive detention for up to 12 months, subject to periodic review and judicial oversight.

 Background & Context